 Many people do the Camino in good quality trainers and are just fine, while some prefer the added ankle support and weight that come with a good pair of hiking boots.

-Choosing the right shoes for the Camino is important.
+The best shoes for the Camino are the pair that fit securely without pinching.
 Whatever you choose, make sure there’s enough room to move your toes a little but still tight enough so your feet aren’t sliding back and forth.

 Break in Your Shoes and Socks

-If there was a single gold rule to live and die by, it’s not to arrive on the Camino with a pair of brand-new hiking shoes or boots you’ve never worn before.
-This is the very definition of asking for trouble.
+If there is one rule worth keeping, it is not to arrive on the Camino with a pair of brand-new hiking shoes or boots you’ve never worn before.

 Build Mileage Before the Camino